mspandit/mspandit.github.io/_posts/2018-06-29-simple-computer-vision-python.markdown

 {% endhighlight %}

 The program below should run in under a minute and produce a model able to correctly classify over 91% of the test images.
+This is not a bad result, but next, we'll look at more complex models that do even better.

 <script src="https://gist.github.com/mspandit/4c1b234e9c03dcd2759ff57ddc5ea35b.js"></script>